ltlancas/ltlancas.github.io/research.md

 permalink: /research/
 ---

 I am currently working on explanding this page with some short descriptions of some of my research projects.
-For now I have my CV, a list of my publications, and a ashort description of my path in academia.
+For now I have

-An ADS Library of my publications can be found [here][my-ads-lib]
+<a href="../files/Curriculum_Vitae.pdf">my CV</a> (last update August 9th, 2021), a list of my publications which can be found [here][my-ads-lib], and a short description of my path in academia.

-For those who prefer an ORCiD, mine is 0000-0002-0041-4356
+For those who prefer to search for me with an ORCiD, mine is 0000-0002-0041-4356

 # Academic Story